Social Group Types: Ten Types of Social Groups and Examples

 A group refers to two or more employees who freely interact with individuals, and share common norms, goals, and identity.
 The two most common types of groups are formal and informal which can overlap.

-Formal Groups: A formal group is assigned by an organization to accomplish specific goals. and fulfill two basic functions: organizational functions and individual functions.
+Formal Groups: A formal group is assigned by an organization to accomplish specific goals.
+The formal groups fulfill two basic goals: organizational goals and individual goals.

-Example of Group Communication
+Examples of Group Communication

-A real-life example of group communication is group study.
+A real-life example of group communication is completing a group assignment.
 For example, a few students regularly sit together to discuss how to complete the assignments given by the lecturers.
 The group members meet before or after the class to share their opinions and suggestions.
 They continue their discussion until the project is completed.
 So, the continuous interaction among a group of students for the assignment completion is an example of group discussion.

 The most common example of group discussion is virtual group communication.
-Nowadays, educational institutes offer virtual learning.
+Nowadays, educational institutes offer long-distance learning.
 It allows connecting students far from each other beyond geographical borders.
 To complete the group assignment, the students create a virtual group to communicate through virtual meeting platforms such as Zoom, Google Meet, Skype, and more.
 They communicate regularly to complete the assignment and presentation.
 Many lecturers instruct their students to submit the virtual meeting minutes sample.

 Group Communication Elements

-There are many elements or components in group communication.
-Group elements are essential components to form an active group as well as achieve a common goal.
-An influential group must have or fulfill all elements to understand an interdependent plan.
+The elements of group communication are essential components for regular group discussion.
+These elements are essential to forming an active group as well as achieving a common goal.
+An active group must have or fulfill all elements to accomplish the goal.
 The essential characteristics of group communication are common goals, members, interaction, interdependence, and working.

-The 5 Components of Group Communication are:
+The 5 Key Elements for Successful Group Communication are:

 1. Goals